mthl/guix-artwork/website/posts/keep-failed.md

 Despite our best efforts, there is always the possibility that we have overlooked something, as in this case.

-This issue is tracked as [bug#XXX](https://issues.guix.gnu.org/XXX); you can read the thread for more information.
+This issue is tracked as
+[bug #47229](https://issues.guix.gnu.org/47229); you can read the thread for more information.

 We are grateful to Nathan Nye of WhiteBeam Security for reporting this bug.